anushi-arch/placement-prediction-system/readme.md

-# 🎓 AI-Based Student Placement Prediction System
+# AI BASED STUDENT PLACEMENT PREDICTION SYSTEM

-## 📌 Project Overview
+##  PROJECT OVERVIEW

 The **AI-Based Student Placement Prediction System** is a Machine Learning web application developed using **Python** and **Streamlit**.
 It predicts whether a student is likely to be placed based on academic and skill-related factors such as CGPA, internship experience, projects, communication skills, technical skills, aptitude score, and certifications.